 Septoplasty (Deviated Septum Repair)

 In many people, the septum is slightly off center and it does not cause any problems.
-But for some, the septum may be so deviated it makes it difficult for air to flow through the nose and causes the patient to feel like their nose is blocked all the time.
-For patients who have a deviated septum and cannot breathe through one or both sides of their nose, a septoplasty may improve nasal breathing.
+But for some, a deviated septum can cause chronic sinus infections or difficulty breathing through the nose.
+For patients who have a deviated septum and cannot breathe through one or both sides of their nose, a nasal surgery called a septoplasty may improve nasal breathing.